hamishwillee/content/files/en-us/web/api/sanitizer/sanitizer/index.md

 ### Exceptions

 - {{jsxref("TypeError")}}
-  - : Thrown if a string other than `"default"` or an invalid configuration definition is used.
+  - : Thrown if a non-normalized {{domxref("SanitizerConfig")}} is passed (one that includes both "allowed" and "removed" configuration settings), or if a string is passed that isn't `"default"`.

 ## Examples